l7mp/dcontroller/examples/endpointslice-controller/README.md

         kind: Service
    ```

-3. Create the **aggregation** pipeline.
-The aggregation consists of 3 stages:
+3. Create the processing **pipeline** .
+The pipeline consists of 3 stages:
    - filter the Services annotated with `dcontroller.io/endpointslice-controller-enabled`.
 Note that we use the long-form JSONpath expression format `$["metadata"][..."]` because the annotation contains a `/` that is incompatible with the simpler short-form,
    - remove some useless fields and convert the shape of the resultant objects,
    - demultiplex the result into multiple objects by blowing up the `$.spec.ports` list.